Amelie Lens: Personal life

 Lens married her longtime boyfriend Sam Deliaert, who is also active as a DJ under the stage name Farrago, in summer 2022.
 In December 2023, Lens gave birth to a daughter.

 Musical sound and equipment

-Her sound is a "very energetic techno".
-Intense and full of energy, her DJ sets bring together a variety of moods and eras, bridging the old with the new by drawing upon classic acid and tribal alongside contemporary big-room sounds.
+Her sound is a "very energetic, peak-time techno".

 She often plays live using a Pioneer RMX 1000.
 Lens says she uses the effects box "to add layers to the mix.
 It has a built-in sampler and personalised effects that can entirely reform the track that is playing.
 Like everything, its use is situational.
 Sometimes I hardly touch it, but when I play a peak-time set it truly shines.
 I specifically look for and buy tracks that will work well with the device.
 Very stripped-down or minimalistic percussion locked grooves."
 While producing, Amelie uses Ableton Live DAW, as well as the Elektron Analog Four synth and sequencer.